Organisms that cause E. coli gastroenteritis are usually acquired from contaminated ground beef or water or unpasteurized milk.

 The most common symptoms of gastroenteritis are diarrhea and abdominal cramps.
 Although usually mild, the infection also can cause abdominal pain, abdominal expansion (distention) from gas, severe diarrhea, and dehydration Dehydration Dehydration is a deficiency of water in the body.
 Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
 People feel thirsty, and as dehydration... read more .

-Hemorrhagic colitis due to E. coli infection causes severe abdominal cramps begin suddenly along with watery diarrhea, which may become bloody within 24 hours.
+Hemorrhagic colitis due to E. coli infection causes severe abdominal cramps that begin suddenly along with watery diarrhea, which may become bloody within 24 hours.
 The diarrhea usually lasts 1 to 8 days.
 Fever is usually absent or mild but occasionally can exceed 102° F (39° C).

 Diagnosis of E. coli Gastroenteritis